Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 ## Import FHIR Data to Azure Health Data Services FHIR service

-The [built-in Azure Health Data Service FHIR service $import operation](https://learn.microsoft.com/azure/healthcare-apis/fhir/import-data) is leveraged inthe  migration tool for importing the data to the destination Azure Health Data Services FHIR server.The $import PaaS endpoints are asynchronous, long-running HTTP APIs.
+The [built-in Azure Health Data Service FHIR service $import operation](https://learn.microsoft.com/azure/healthcare-apis/fhir/import-data) is leveraged in the  migration tool for importing the data to the destination Azure Health Data Services FHIR server.The $import PaaS endpoints are asynchronous, long-running HTTP APIs.
 The storage account is used for getting the NDJSON files between the $export and $import.
-The storage account is also used by Azure Durable Functions to store state.
+The storage account is also used by Azure Durable Functions to store state and the payload created for $import operation.

 In the migration tool we are using $import for importing the data which got exported from the $export orchestrator.

 The migration tool hits the HTTP APIs endpoint for the $import operation, the response contains import operation Content-Location URL.
 The content-location URL gives the status on import operation.
 Each $import operation status is stored in Azure storage table.

+You can run multiple import jobs at the same time, but running multiple jobs might affect the overall throughput of the import operation.
+The FHIR server can handle up to five parallel import jobs.
+If you exceed this limit, the FHIR server might throttle or reject your requests.
+The data migration tool handle five import job at a time and once all the jobs are completed, then only it will start the remaining jobs for $import operation.

 Once the $import operation is completed, the import operation content location is stored in Azure storage table and the next import status orchestrator in the durable function picks the details from storage table and checks the status of the import.